seqcode/multimds/README.md

 Partitioning is used in the structural inference step for greater efficiency and accuracy.
 By default 4 partitions are used.
 This can be controlled with the -N parameter:

 ``python multimds.py -N 2 GM12878_combined_21_100kb.bed K562_21_100kb.bed``

-##### Centromere

-Better results are achieved if the chromosome is partitioned at the centromere in the partitioning step.
-The genomic coordinate of the centromere can be entered with the -m parameter

-``python multimds.py -m 28000000 GM12878_combined_20_100kb.bed K562_20_100kb.bed``

 #### Resolution ratio